-Most communities have free employment service agencies where you can get help writing your resume, find referrals to free or low-cost training and other supports (like housing and clothing assistance), and the staff will know what specific companies hires felons in your area.
+Most communities have employment service agencies where you can get free help writing your resume, find referrals to free or low-cost training and other supports (like housing and clothing assistance), and the staff will know what specific companies hire felons in your area.

 Don’t forget – you are still competing with other qualified applicants for the jobs you apply to.
-Companies are going to hire the best candidate, so you need to do whatever it takes to stand out.
+Companies will hire the best candidate, so you need to do whatever it takes to stand out.

-Before I started working at an employment center, I worked in the criminal justice system directly with people convicted of all sorts of crimes from petty theft to murder.
-I now see many of these same faces trying to get their lives back on track, and trust me, we want to see you succeed.
+Before I started working at an employment center, I worked in the criminal justice system directly with people convicted of all sorts of crimes, from petty theft to murder.
+I now help many of these same people find jobs and get their lives back on track.
+And trust me, we want to see you succeed!